 St. John's, completed in 1860, was built because St. Andrew's had become too small to accommodate the parishoners.
 Finance to build the church came from the 12th Earl of Pembroke, and many American donors also contributed.
 The architect was T.H.Wyatt, and the foundation stone was laid by Elizabeth, wife of Sidney, 1st Lord Herbert of Lea.
 On the West wall is a brass plaque, with an inscription in Latin and in English, recording the dedication of the church in memory of George Herbert.
-The font is of stone and marble; the base is believed to be part of the old font from St. Andrew‘s.
+The font is of stone and marble; the basin is believed to be part of the old font from St. Andrew‘s.
 The brass lectern was presented to the church by the then Prime Minister, William Gladstone.

 St. John's was closed for regular worship in 2010 and has been converted successfully into a local community centre.
 The centre, now called St John's Place, was opened in June 2016.